Palatinate (region): Bavarian rule

-These changes took effect on 1 May 1816.
+These changes took effect on May 1, 1816.

 In accordance with the prevailing Bavarian administrative structure, the region became one of eight Bavarian districts (Kreise).
-From 1808, Bavaria embarked on the administrative reorganisation of its territory, creating districts which, as in France, were named after the main local rivers.
+From 1808, Bavaria embarked on the administrative reorganization of its territory, creating districts which, as in France, were named after the main local rivers.
 Thus, the new district along the Rhine was given the name Rheinkreis (i.e. the Rhine district), with Speyer as its capital.
 Of the former French administrative structure, the subdivision of the district into arrondissements, cantons, mayoralties, and municipalities was, in large measure, retained.
 The Bavarian government also preserved the French legal system (Code Napoléon), giving the Palatinate a distinct legal status within the Bavarian kingdom.

 At the next lower level, the three former French arrondissements were continued as Kreisdirektion ("Circle", i.e. district, "direction") of Frankenthal, Kaiserslautern, and Zweibrücken.
 Kreisdirektion Landau was, however, a new creation.
 In 1818, the cantons were merged into 12 administrative districts called Landkommissariat.
 In 1862, these were designated individually as Bezirksamt.
 In 1939, each one became a Landkreis (rural district).

 As his first provincial governor, King Maximilian selected the Privy Councillor (Hofrat) Franz Xaver von Zwack, whose name gave rise to the popular Palatine nickname for Bavarians, Zwockel.
 In 1832 the Rheinkreis became the focal point of liberal movements.
 The Hambach Festival, a large gathering near Neustadt an der Weinstraße, proved fertile ground for what came to be considered a milestone in German history.